Ebrahim Raisi: Political views

-Raisi is widely considered to be a hardliner in Iranian politics.
-He strongly supports sex segregation.
-He said in a 2014 interview about a planned segregation in Tehran Municipality that "I think this is a good move because the majority of women do a better job in a totally relaxed atmosphere and fit are required."
-He is also a supporter of Islamization of universities, revision of the Internet and censorship of Western culture.
-Raisi claims he sees economic sanctions as an opportunity.
+Raisi was widely considered to be a hardliner in Iranian politics and was a member of the Principlists faction.
+He strongly supported sex segregation.
+He said in a 2014 interview about planned segregation in Tehran Municipality "I think this is a good move because the majority of women do a better job in a totally relaxed atmosphere and fit are required."
+He was a supporter of Islamization of universities, revision of the Internet and censorship of Western culture.
+Raisi claimed that economic sanctions were an opportunity.
 Raisi said: "We will have guidance patrols, but for managers."
 He also said: "If the government does well, the people will do well."
-He has said that the amputation of thieves' hands, which is based on a very strict interpretation of Sharia, is one of "our honours" and that such punishments will not be limited to now and will be continued in the future.
-He has said that he should be honoured and esteemed for his role in the 1988 Iranian mass executions of political prisoners.
+He stated that the amputation of thieves' hands, which is based on a very strict interpretation of Sharia, is one of "our honours" and that such punishments will not be limited to now and will be continued in the future.
+He stated that he should be honoured and esteemed for his role in the 1988 Iranian mass executions of political prisoners.

-Raisi is one of nine Iranian officials listed in November 2019 subjected to sanctions by the United States Department of State due to alleged human rights abuses.
-He is currently sanctioned by the U.S. Office of Foreign Assets Control in accordance with Executive Order 13876.
-He is accused of crimes against humanity by international human rights organizations and United Nations special rapporteurs.
+Raisi was one of nine Iranian officials listed in November 2019 subjected to sanctions by the United States Department of State due to alleged human rights abuses.
+He was sanctioned by the U.S. Office of Foreign Assets Control in accordance with Executive Order 13876.
+He was accused of crimes against humanity by international human rights organizations and United Nations special rapporteurs.
 A formal request had been made to arrest Raisi for crimes against humanity, if he attended the 2021 United Nations Climate Change Conference in Scotland.

 Economy

-In 2017, Raisi reported "I see the activation of a resistance economy as the only way to end poverty and deprivation in the country."
+In 2017, Raisi reported, "I see the activation of a resistance economy as the only way to end poverty and deprivation in the country."
 He supports development of the agricultural sector over commercial retail, which "will eventually benefit foreign brands."

-In 2017, he promised to triple the monthly state benefits, currently Rls.450,000 per citizen, in order to tackle corruption and create six million jobs.
+In 2017, he promised to triple the monthly state benefits, currently Rls.450,000 per citizen, to tackle corruption and create six million jobs.
 He said (about sanctions against Iran): "Sanctions should be seen as an opportunity for economic empowerment, and we should strengthen ourselves instead of falling short."

 Raisi said in regards to the issue of lifting sanctions: "every government that takes office (to be elected), should lift the oppressive sanctions, and it must be pursued seriously; and the neutralization of sanctions should be on the agenda and we should not condition the economy; Neither the corona nor the flood nor the sanctions should have an impact."